bandpooja/Assignment_3/README.md

 For `Assignment-3` I have used the **NLTK** corpus (news and romance) used for vector semantics models word2vec and Tf-idf.
 For testing I used **SimLex-999** corpus.

-The task aims to suggest a top 10 similar word for given token.
+The task aims to suggest a top 10 similar words for a given token.

 ## Setup